2.8(4) The Graduate Council

 - To assist the Dean, upon request, in the formulation of administrative decisions or judgments.

 - To confer with the Dean on matters of policy regarding the professional welfare of the graduate faculty.

 - Term of Office for Faculty Members.
 Council members are elected to serve for a term of 3 years, and take office at the opening of the fall semester following election.

 - Officers.
 The Dean of the Graduate College and the Associate Dean of the Graduate College act respectively as chair and secretary of the Council.

 - Executive Committee.
 The Graduate Council selects from among its elected membership 3 members for an executive committee whose major function is to consult with the Dean of the Graduate College on procedural issues which do not require the decision of the full Council.

 - Election Procedure.

 - Eligibility.
 All members of the graduate faculty are eligible for membership on the Graduate Council, except for the President, vice presidents, and deans.
 Associate and assistant deans and directors who are substantially engaged in teaching and research are eligible.
-A member who has served for 2 or more years may not succeed himself or herself.
+Members who has served for 2 or more years may not succeed themselves.